Contemplations – Now

 - I despise the devious culture of tracking that has emerged (ultrasonic beacons and canvas fingerprinting are just two recent examples).
 I want to be able to choose when to share my data with another party and what data to share, not have it snatched from me by some sleight of hand, so I find myself increasingly shifting into a more defensive posture, doing my best to throw up barriers that make this theft at least a little bit more difficult.

-- I'm disgusted by the overall shoddy state of security quality of the hardware and software being released.
-Nearly every week we hear about some major data breach due to bugs (or the carelessness of not patching those bugs in a timely fashion), apps that are found to include malicious components and have been allowed to be downloaded millions of times, or huge gaping flaws with the technology products being used by hundreds of millions of us.
+- I'm disgusted by the overall shoddy state of the security quality of the hardware and software being released.
+Nearly every week we hear about some major data breach due to bugs (or the carelessness of not patching those bugs in a timely fashion), apps that are found to include malicious components and have been allowed to be downloaded millions of times, ads being served that are infected with cryptocurrency mining malware, or huge gaping flaws with the technology products being used by hundreds of millions of us.
 It appears that the rush to release products and capture market share far outweighs any sense of responsibility to protect that captured market share (you know … real people).
 I'm also increasingly upset with how much time we must invest in patching over and over again these products we paid for in attempt to at least achieve some partial degree of security.

 - I'm appalled with how carelessly our personal data is being handled.
 I think it is an ultimate form of disrespect towards their customers that so many companies reaping such huge financial benefits from exploiting this data invest so little in protecting it, especially given the huge harm that results from its theft.
 I also find it unbelievable—yet at the same time all too believable—how trivial the penalties are for what I consider to be criminal negligence.